 like limping and awkward hopping.
 Your normally playful pet will hesitate when it comes to walking or exercising.

-The treatment options for this condition are either surgery or a devotion to manage the condition and the pain it causes.
+The treatment options for this condition are either surgery or devotion to managing the condition and the pain it causes.

 To check your Sheltie‘s health status or their DNA, please visit the Embark vet website for all the help you may need.